marko-simic/test-tic-tac-toe-game/README.md

 # Automation tests for the Multiplayer-Tic-Tac-Toe game

-I've created automation tests to demonstrate how easy it is to simulate multiple players playing in real-time with the [Playwright](https://playwright.dev) framework
+I've created automation tests to demonstrate how easy it is to simulate multiple players playing in real-time with the [Playwright](https://playwright.dev) framework.

+## Test suite

+- ✓  game.spec.js:4:3 › Tic Tac Toe › Cross should win (2s)
+- ✓  game.spec.js:27:3 › Tic Tac Toe › Circle should win (2s)
+- ✓  game.spec.js:51:3 › Tic Tac Toe › The game should be drawn (1s)

 # Two parallel independent browser sessions